stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 Start with the strategy tree and your leadership team.

+NB - [watch this]() to learn more about the leadership cycle and strategy tree.

 ## OKR don't #2

 **Don't stop evolving strategy** whilst executing your monthly or quarterly OKRs.

-Strategy never stops.
+Strategy formation and evolution should never stop.
 Your strategy tree should be:

 * live and interactive
 * cascading to execution